 Simple English definitions for legal terms

-Read a random definition: in jure
+Read a random definition: broader than the invention

 The accrual method of accounting is a way that big businesses keep track of their money.
 It means they report all the money they expect to get and all the money they owe, even if they haven't paid or received it yet.
 This helps them have a better idea of how much money they have at any given time.
 The government makes most big businesses use this method because it's more accurate.
 Some businesses use a different method called the cash method, which only reports money when it's actually paid or received.